-In a nutshell: All the information you need to really understand why this muscle of yours is troubling you and how to deal with it.
+In a nutshell: All the information you need to understand why this muscle might be troubling you and how to deal with it.

-If this muscle contains trigger points or is too tight, it gets tender and can send pain to the lateral epicondyle of your humerus – outer side of your elbow joint – which is often diagnosed as tennis elbow pain.
+If this muscle contains trigger points or is too tight, it gets tender and can trigger pain at the lateral epicondyle of your humerus – outer side of your elbow joint – which is often diagnosed as tennis elbow pain.